rasmusprentow/red/README.md

  - sqlalchemy*
  - pyserial*

-The star marked can be avoided, but are used by some standard services.
+*can be avoided, but are used by some standard services.

 Filestructure
 -------------